MAFA: Managing False Negatives for Vision-Language Pre-training: Additional Experimental Results

 \subsection{Detailed experiments on ECM}

-{\textbf{[Comparative analysis with ECM variants]}} We conducted a comparative analysis of different uses of new missing positives constructed from ECM.
+{\textbf{[Comparative analysis with ECM variants]}} We conduct a comparative analysis of different uses of new missing positives constructed from ECM.
 Namely, we assess the performance of models when new positives are exclusively incorporated in ITC, ITM, and MLM, respectively.
 As can be verified in Table \ref{tab:ECM-ablation}, the usage of new positives is effective for each of these objectives.
 We believe the relatively marginal impact of new positives in ITC arises from the possible inclusion of additional false negatives in the mini-batch, which highlights the necessity of S-ITC.
 Moreover, their combined usage across three objectives leads to more improvements.
 We believe this result clearly shows the benefits of using new missing positives constructed from ECM, across all objectives.
-Note that all variants did not use S-ITC as objectives here.
+Note that all variants do not use S-ITC as objectives here.

-{\textbf{[Robustness of COSMO for varying threshold $\tau$]}} We evaluate the impact of choosing different thresholds $\tau$ for \textit{Con-D}.
+{\textbf{[Robustness of MAFA for varying threshold $\tau$]}} We evaluate the impact of choosing different thresholds $\tau$ for \textit{Con-D}.
 Table \ref{tab:ECM-tau} demonstrates that ECM process exhibits stability across different thresholds.
 Here, if $\tau$ is set to $0.5$, the re-sampling strategy for ITM is omitted.

-{\textbf{[Comparison with oracle Con-D]}} We measure the performance of COSMO using different \textit{Con-D}: one pre-trained on the 4M-Noisy dataset and the other obtained from BLIP (pre-trained with 129M dataset).
-In Table \ref{tab:oracle-analysis}, we observe that COSMO exhibits only a little performance gap with the COSMO (Oracle).
-We believe this result shows that the connection discriminator constructed with a 4M-Noisy dataset is sufficient to effectively identify \textit{false negatives} within that particular dataset.
+{\textbf{[Comparison with oracle \textit{Con-D}]}} We measure the performance of MAFA using different \textit{Con-D}: one pre-trained on the 4M-Noisy dataset and the other obtained from BLIP (pre-trained with 129M dataset).
+In Table \ref{tab:oracle-analysis}, we observe that MAFA exhibits only a little performance gap with the MAFA (Oracle).
+We believe this result shows that the \textit{Con-D} constructed with a 4M-Noisy dataset is sufficient to reliably identify \textit{false negatives} within that particular dataset.
 This aligns with the findings of BLIP, where it was shown that a filter trained with a noisy dataset of the same scale can effectively handle \textit{false positives} within that specific dataset.